Azizi08-Gill/ATM-Machine-Project/README.md

-# ATM-Machine-Project
+# ATM Machine Project

-A simple Python project simulating an ATM, offering balance checking, deposits, and withdrawals for beginners to learn Python basics interactively.
+This is my first project in Python, which implements a simple ATM machine simulation.

+## Description

+This project simulates the basic functionalities of an ATM machine, including balance checking, depositing, and withdrawing money.